 Used Alfa Romeo Tailgates

 All used Alfa Romeo Tailgates listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Alfa Romeo are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Alfa Romeo from premium breaker yards from across the UK.

 The Alfa Romeo Bootlid Tailgate is the lifting cover for the boot space on a saloon vehicle or the lifting door on a hatchback or estate vehicle.
 In the latter it will include the rear window, in the former it will be a solid piece of bodywork.

 The Bootlid is attached by hinges to the boot space/luggage compartment at the rear of the vehicle.
 The hinged Alfa Romeo Bootlid Tailgate, with the window, lifts, opening the rear end of the passenger compartment.
 The Alfa Romeo Bootlid Tailgate will house a heated screen with a wiper/wash system and possibly lighting.